Mymaqn/docker-gcc/README.md

 docker-gcc allows you to easily create a simple gcc environment inside of a specified container to compile.

-Currently only supports debian based docker containers
+Currently only supports debian based distribution docker containers

 ## Example usage: